CenterForOpenScience/modular-file-renderer/CONTRIBUTING.rst

 	PROVIDER_NAME = config.get('PROVIDER_NAME', 'http')

-Because the MFR is passed a url to render, you also need to be running an http server:
+Because the MFR is passed a url to render, you also need to be running an http server.

+From a directory with a file you want to render:

 .. code-block:: bash

     python -m SimpleHTTPServer 8000

-From a directory with a file you want to render, and with the MFR server running, go to
+With both the SimpleHTTPServer the MFR server running, go to

 .. code-block:: bash